 Even if you have outstanding finance on the vehicle, you can still part exchange it.
 However, it’s worth noting that whatever your vehicle is worth will go towards settling that finance first.

-Once you’ve found the car you want to buy at the dealership, you’ll agree the value of the one you wish to part exchange with the dealer.
+Once you’ve found the car you want to buy at the dealership, you’ll agree on the value of the one you wish to part exchange with the dealer.

 The biggest advantage of part exchanging your vehicle is that it’s hassle-free.
 You can immediately sell your car and get hold of a new one rather than having to advertise and wait weeks, perhaps months, for a buyer.